How to fix crashing apps on your Mac

 What to do when an app crashes at launch

-So far I’ve addressed what to do when an app crashes as you’re using it.
+So far, I’ve addressed what to do when an app crashes as you’re using it.
 But what about the frustrating scenario of an app going down as soon as you launch it?
-No warning, no dialog box, just a bounce or two in the Dock and that’s it.
+No warning, no dialogue box, just a bounce or two in the Dock, and that’s it.
 In this case, it’s time to repair disk permissions.

-What’s does fixing permissions actually mean?
-Think of your Mac’s hard drive as as a tree with many branches.
+What does fixing permissions actually mean?
+Think of your Mac’s hard drive as a tree with many branches.
 The top level of your drive is the tree’s trunk, and the branches represent information about files and folders.
 These branches, or “nodes,” store information like the location of data and permission rules, among other things.
-Normal computer use changes this information, and can lead to a conflict or other issue that generates crashes and the inability to use your system.
+Regular computer use changes this information and can lead to a conflict or other issue that generates crashes and the inability to use your system.
 This is what a permission fix addresses.

-Or, if you want a slightly simpler way, you can fix the permissions with CleanMyMac 3.
-Just open the Maintenance tab, hit Choose Tasks and then Repair Disk Permissions.
-This helps resolve improper app behavior like crashing and keeps all of your disk’s files and folders in proper order.
-And that’s just one of the maintenance tasks available in CleanMyMac 3, just try it.
+Another thing you can do is to run Maintenance Scripts.
+This helps resolve improper app behaviour like crashing and keeps all of your disk files and folders in proper order.
+And that’s just one of the maintenance tasks available in CleanMyMac X, just try it.

 A crashing app is no fun.
-Fortunately, a little understanding and proactive behavior can keep them to a minimum.
-CleanMyMac 3 makes it easy to do just that.
+Fortunately, a little understanding and proactive behaviour can keep them to a minimum.
+CleanMyMac X makes it easy to do just that.
 Happy computing, and may your apps never crash again!